-PARAMUS, NJ (Bergen County) — U.S. Congressman Josh Gottheimer (NJ-5) recently held a roundtable with community and business leaders from the Korean American community in North Jersey to discuss work to support small business, lower taxes, keep communities safe, help make life more affordable, and combat hate against the Asian American and Pacific Islander community.
+PARAMUS, NJ — U.S. Congressman Josh Gottheimer (NJ-5) held a roundtable with community and business leaders from the Korean American community in North Jersey to discuss work to support small business, lower taxes, keep communities safe, help make life more affordable, and combat hate against the Asian American and Pacific Islander community.

 Gottheimer was joined by leaders from the Korean American Grassroots Conference (KAGC), the Cleaners Association of New Jersey, the Korean American Realtors Association, the Korean American Law Enforcement Committee of New Jersey, the Overseas Korean Traders Association – New Jersey Chapter (OKTA NJ), the Asian Women’s Christian Association, the International Culture and Education Foundation, and the Thomas Jefferson Center of Palisades Park.

 “A critical part of North Jersey’s strength is our proud Korean American community — which works every day to make the Fifth District an even better place to live, raise our families, and do business.
 It’s a key priority of mine to work with Korean American residents and small business owners to ensure that they never feel like their voices aren’t heard or that they have nowhere to turn.
-This is especially important now,” Gottheimer said.
+This is especially important now,” said Congressman Josh Gottheimer (NJ-5).
 “We’re all joining together to help ensure our community’s small businesses are recovering from the pandemic-driven economy, that we’re making life more affordable for families in North Jersey, and that we’re standing up to fight crime and hate, to support law enforcement, and to keep all our communities safe.”

 “We thank Congressman Gottheimer for his compassion and care for the small businesses across our community.
 The Korean American retail businesses have suffered severely from the pandemic, and we look forward to working together with the Congressman to bring more targeted support,” said Yongho Lee, president of the Cleaners Association of New Jersey, a statewide group of over 1,000 Korean American dry-cleaning businesses.